 To investigate, I looked to La Grande Librarie (“The Big Bookstore”), a popular weekly TV program where authors discuss their latest books.
 To be featured on La Grande Librarie can mean a big boost in sales.

-For the 20th anniversary of La Grande Librarie, its producers organized a special feature called, “The 20 Books That Have Changed Your Life.”
+For the 20th anniversary of La Grande Librarie, a few years back, its producers organized a special feature called, “The 20 Books That Have Changed Your Life.”
 Authors, famous personalities and viewers were polled and the 20 top vote-getters were revealed on the show.
-A panel of distinguished writers, including such heavyweights as Marie-Hélène Lafon and Jean d‘Ormesson, was on hand to provide commentary.
+A panel of distinguished writers, including such heavyweights as Marie-Hélène Lafon and Jean d‘Ormesson, were on hand to provide commentary.
 To keep the program rolling, actors read passages from books, a slam poet performed, and clips of film adaptations from the books were played.

 The countdown started with number 20 and the tension built as it got closer and closer to number one, like a Top 40 radio show.
 Here’s how it started: